Curriculum for the Secondary Minor in Teacher Education

 - Candidates must have passed the appropriate Content Area Test prior to beginning student teaching.

-- TEP 449 is a seminar class which accompanies TEP 451, student teaching.
+- TEP 449 is a seminar course that accompanies TEP 451, student teaching.

 - TEP 451 refers to the actual Clinical Practice experience itself (student teaching).